gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 The code is available in the GitHub repository.

 ### b)	How did you set up the required environment?
 First we set up the environment.
 While there are different options for this we decided to use anaconda (miniconda) for this task.
-We set up the conda forge channel as default and run the following command
+We set up the conda forge channel as default and run the following command:

 `mamba create -n seurat r-base=4.1.0 r-ggplot2=3.3.5 patchwork=1.1.1 SeuratObject=4.0.2 Seurat=4.0.4 dplyr=1.0.7 r-knitr=1.33`